N04A/pa-pagination/README.md

 - Set record per page.
 - Set starter page.
-- Prev and Next button .
+- Prev and Next button.
 - Page numbers button.
 - Can be used with DATA that has nested objects